YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.media/glib.md

 case, there is little to gain by limiting the free library to free software only, so we use the Lesser General Public License.

-  In other cases, permission to use a particular library in non-free programs enables a greater number of people to use a large body of free software.
-For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating system, as well as its variant, the GNU/Linux operating system.
+  In other cases, sort.permission to use a particular library in non-free programs enables a greater number of people to use a large body of free software.
+For example, sort.permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating system, as well as its variant, the GNU/Linux operating system.